 Calculated as distributable income per share for the year plus increase in tangible net asset value (TNAV) per share as a percentage of TNAV at start of the year.
 Net of leasehold obligations and excludes properties held in JVs.

-Calculated in accordance with the SA REIT Best Practice Recommendations
+There or leasenoid obligations and excludes properties neid in Jvs.
+Calculated in accordance with the SA REIT Best Practice Recommendations.

-Completed in May 2023.
-Completed in May 2023 and July 2023 respectively.
+4 Completed in May 2023.

-UK rental rate quoted on an annual basis.
+- 5 Completed in May 2023 and July 2023 respectively. - 6 UK rental rate quoted on an annual basis.

-As at 31 May 2023.
+7 As at 31 May 2023.